 It boasts sleeping pad multi-straps with a removable girth hitch.
 These straps can be used to carry your sleeping pad.
 The straps can also be removed to secure other items.

-The pack’s Aerolon Suspension System is designed with customized lightweight 7001 aluminum chassis.
+The pack’s Aerolon Suspension System is designed with a customized lightweight 7001 aluminum chassis.
 This suspension system stabilizes the pack’s weight load and reduces your energy expenditure on the trail.

 A removable Sidekick daypack combines a reservoir sleeve with an ultralight daypack that can be removed for a summit hike or a supply run down into town.